AdityaPande-ML-DataAnalyst/AdityaPande-ML-DataAnalyst/README.md

 ### 🌟 About Me

--🎓 Final-year IT Engineering student passionate about Data Science and Machine Learning -🧩 Successfully completed academic projects:
--🧠 CNN-Based Brain Tumor Detection – built a deep learning model to classify MRI images -🌿 Medical Leaf Identification – developed an ML model to identify medicinal plants using image data -💡 Currently exploring Firebase, Web App Deployment, and Cloud Integration -⚡ Fun fact: I love participating in hackathons and solving real-world problems through technology
+Information Technology graduate with hands-on experience in Data Analytics, Machine Learning, and data visualization.
+Built projects including a CNN-based Brain Tumor Detection system, a Medical Leaf Identification model using image processing, and a Swiggy Sales Dashboard to analyze sales performance, customer trends, and business KPIs using Power BI, SQL, and Python.
+Skilled in Python, SQL, Power BI, Machine Learning, and problem-solving, with practical exposure through hackathons and real-world projects.

 ---